Hainee-tyan/Translator/README.md

 There are 2 directions of translation: english-to-russian and russian-to-english, which is defined automatically depending on text.

-For now you can only translate 1 word at a time.

-WARNING!
-Plugin is not ready yet!
+**WARNING!** Plugin is not ready yet!
 It contains some features for-develop-only, numerous bugs and is not configurable.